DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 Microscopic analysis shows that the rock is composed of quartz (up to 55%), plagioclase (11%), biotite (23%) and muscovite (15%).
 Accessory minerals are hornblende, chlorite, apatite, zircon, sericite, tourmaline, carbonates and opaque minerals.
 In places, carbonates form areas 0.20 to 0.50 mm in diameter.

 Thickness and distribution

 The Anatacau-Pivert Formation is the largest volcano-sedimentary sequence in the central part of the LERVB.
 Its lateral extension exceeds 45 km in the NE-SW direction, while its width varies from a few hundred metres in the periphery to 8 km in the central part.

 The Anatacau-Pivert Formation is one of the five volcano-sedimentary units of the LERVB (Kauputauch, Natel, Anatacau-Pivert, Kasak and Komo formations) that Mukhsil et al. (2002) have combined into the Eastmain Group.
-It is located in the central part of the Eastmain Group, between the Natel Foramtion in the east and Komo Foramtion in the west.
-The Anatacau-Pivert Formation, dated 2723 Ma, is interpreted as part of the Eastmain Group third volcanic cycle, which is estimated to be between 2720 and 2705 Ma.
+It is located in the central part of the Eastmain Group, between the Natel Formation at the east and Komo Formation at the west.

 Does not apply.

 Publications accessibles dans SIGÉOM Examine